Publishing

 Host

-Karen Krumpak (she/her) has over a decade of experience helping writers create their best work.
-A former editor with Writer’s Digest magazine and WD books, she now provides editorial services to publishers and independent authors of fiction, nonfiction, and select poetry through her company, Future Perfect Editing.
-Her goal is to support writers’ publishing goals and help […]
+Karen Krumpak (she/her) has been helping writers create their best work for over a decade.
+A former editor with Writer’s Digest magazine and WD books, she now provides editorial services to publishers and independent authors of speculative fiction, YA and middle grade fiction, literary nonfiction, and more.
+Her goal is to support writers as they […]

 Education for creators.